 Many claims have already been brought against UBS on the issue of closed-end funds.
 The brokerage firm has lost several multi-million dollar cases before FINRA arbitration panels.
 If you were a victim, you deserve fair compensation too.

-Take Action: Contact Our Attorneys Today
+Take Action: Speak to a Puerto Bond Loss Attorneys Today

 At the Sonn Law Group, our investor losses attorneys have extensive experience handling Puerto Rico bond claims, including those involving UBS Puerto Rico bonds.
 If you sustained substantial losses, investing in a UBS Puerto Rico closed-end fund, we can help.